-Our African stew from Nigeria shows how well you can eat African food.
-I got this for the first time in an African many years ago Cape Town restaurant in South Africa eaten.
-In Marco's African Place, Not far from the waterfront.
+Our African stew from Nigeria shows how good African food can be.
+I first saw this in an African place many years ago Cape Town restaurant in South Africa eaten.
+In Marco's African Place.
+Not far from the waterfront.
 The restaurant still exists today.
-Whether the African stew is still on the menu, I do not know.
+I don't know if the African stew is still on the menu.
 But you can still eat African food there.
 Not only South African cuisine comes to the table in this restaurant.
-If you are looking for food on a South African trip like in Africa, then you are in the right place.
-The food served at this restaurant comes from many African countries.
+If you are looking for food like in Africa on your trip to South Africa, you have come to the right place.
+The food served in this restaurant comes from many countries in Africa.

-I can still remember very well how I was sitting on the gallery of the restaurant, listening to the lively singing of African singers and letting this African stew from Nigeria melt in my mouth.
+I can still remember sitting up on the restaurant's gallery, listening to the cheerful songs of African singers and letting this African stew from Nigeria melt in my mouth.
 It was then that I learned to appreciate traditional African cuisine.
-Since then, African food, like in Africa, has been on our menu again and again.
+Since then, African food like in Africa has been on our menu again and again.

 Ingredients - African stew